Allopathic & Osteopathic Medicine (MD/DO)

 • The MCAT should be scheduled only after all prerequisite courses are successfully completed and the applicant has had 4-6 months to study.
 If the resulting date would be later than August for Pre-Podiatry, then deferral to the next year is highly recommended.
 Applicants cannot sit for the exam any later than August for Pre-Podiatry and receive a committee letter that cycle.

-If you are an Alumni who graduated three or more years ago, it is recommended that you apply with individual letters of evaluation following the instructions in the common application for your profession, or the directions of the specific schools if they have a different application process.
+If you graduated/completed your post-bacc pre-medical studies three or more years ago, it is recommended that you apply with individual letters of evaluation following the instructions in the common application for your profession, or the directions of the specific schools if they have a different application process.
 If you choose to send individual Letters of Evaluation, please do not request them through MAP.

-Applicants who are accepted to a medical school and decline matriculation are not eligible for future Committee Letters.
-The PreMed and PreHealth Advising Program has a three time limit for Committee Letters.
-The PreMed and PreHealth Advising Program cannot forward letters to any program other than what was designated on the original request.
-Thus, we are unable to send letters to medical masters or Post-Baccalaureate programs.
+Applicants who are accepted to a medical school and decline matriculation are not eligible for future Letter Packets.
+The PreMed and PreHealth Advising Program has a three-time limit for Letter Packets.
+The PreMed and PreHealth Advising Program cannot forward Letter Packets or individual letters submitted to MAP to any program other than what was designated on the original request.
+Thus, we are unable to send letters to medical masters or post-baccalaureate programs.
 Please contact your evaluators directly to request that letters be tailored to the program to which you are applying.

 Requirements and Deadlines**